OllieJones/sqlite-object-cache/readme.txt

 Text Domain: sqlite-object-cache
 Domain Path: /languages/

-A persistent object cache backend for the rest of us, powered by SQLite.
+A fast persistent object cache backend for the rest of us, powered by SQLite.

 == Description ==

 A [persistent object cache](https://developer.wordpress.org/reference/classes/wp_object_cache/#persistent-cache-plugins) helps your site perform well.
 This one uses the widely available [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) extension to php.
 Many hosting services offer it.
-If your hosting service does not provide memcached or redis, you may be able to use this plugin instead and get the benefit of object caching.

 [Caches](https://en.wikipedia.org/wiki/Cache_(computing)) are ubiquitous in computing, and WordPress has its own caching subsystem.
 Caches contain short-term copies of the results of expensive database lookups or computations, and allow software to use the copy rather than repeating the expensive operation.
 This plugin (like other object-caching plugins) extends WordPress's caching subsystem to save those short-term copies from page view to page view.
 WordPress's cache happens to be a [memoization](https://en.wikipedia.org/wiki/Cache_(computing)#Memoization) cache.

 Without a persistent object cache, every WordPress page view must use your MariaDB or MySQL database server to retrieve everything about your site.
 When a user requests a page, WordPress starts from scratch and loads everything it needs from your database server.
 Only then can it deliver content to your user.
 With a persistent object cache, WordPress immediately loads much of the information it needs.
 This lightens the load on your  database server and delivers content to your users faster.

+<h4>Who should use this?</h4>

+If your site runs on a single web server, and that server provides the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) and [igbinary](https://www.php.net/manual/en/intro.igbinary.php) extensions to php, this plugin will almost certainly help you.

+Some hosting providers offer [redis](https://redis.io/) cache servers.
+If your provider offers redis, it may be a good choice.
+You can use it via tbe [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
+Sites using redis have one SQL database and another non-SQL storage scheme: redis.
+Other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/).
+And some large multi-purpose cache plugins, such as [LiteSpeed Cache](https://wordpress.org/plugins/litespeed-cache/), also offer object caching based on one of those cache server software packages.
+The cache-server  approach to object caching comes into its own when you have multiple load-balanced web server machines handling your site.
+SQLite doesn't work correctly in multiple-web-server environment.

+But, for single-server site configurations, SQLite performs well.

 <h4>Credits</h4>